Mauznemo/SmartifyOS-Installer/README.md

    > Run `sudo chmod +x *.sh` and try again

    > **Installer says it has no Internet**\
-   > If you connected the LAN cable after boot you many need to reboot they system with it connected
+   > If you connected the LAN cable after boot you many need to reboot the system with it connected

+   > **Boot takes really long**\
+   > If you boot the system without a connected lan cable it will try to connect to something anyways for several min.
+To stop ot from doing so press `Super (Win) + E` click on `Applications > System Tools > LXTerminal` and run `./SmartifyOS/Scripts/SetNetworkServices.sh disable`
 </details>

 ## How to contribute